DanielTockan/Skii/README.md

 The My Account page is the one stop shop for editing personal information, uploading a new display picture and viewing your favourite resorts.

 ![My Account](./resources/screenshots/my_account.png)

+The most complex aspect of this page was the integration of the cloudinary widget to faciliatate the upload of new images.
+This was implemented fully in the update your account page: